Master of Global Health

 Taught by a diverse faculty with global health research and practice experience, students will complete 38 credit hours of varied and innovative coursework.
 Through participation in ongoing interprofessional global health projects and research that identify healthcare solutions and build capacity in local communities, students will develop skills in critical thinking and research methodologies as well as the perspective needed to tackle complex issues in resource-poor regions worldwide.
 This program, including the scholarly project, helps students master the field of global health through research, practice and service.

-Both the fully online Master of Global Health (MG8172) and the blended Master of Global Health (MG8173) offer two cohorts with separate application deadlines and start dates.
+Both the fully online Master of Global Health (MG8172) and the blended Master of Global Health (MG8173) offer a fall start date.
 Students who wish to study on the Athens campus, all or part of the program, should select the blended program.

 Start date: August - Fall Semester